 Summary of manuscript structure:

-Chronic Illness adheres to a double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+Chronic Illness adheres to a double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
 Your title page should be submitted separately and there should be no author identifiers in the manuscript.

 When preparing your paper: